sakethram88/Goldberg_DeepLearning/README.md

 <h3><a href="https://github.com/sakethram88/Goldberg_DeepLearning/tree/master/Dataset%202">Dataset 2</a></h3>
   <p>Dataset 2 has 32 individual files, each containing a single bar of music from the aria.<br>
   Each of these files was provided individually as input and each of the outputs was combined later to get the final output file.<br>
+  The bass line is that of the aria.<br>
 The following output was obtained:</p>
 <figure>
   <img src="https://github.com/sakethram88/Goldberg_DeepLearning/blob/master/Dataset%202/Dataset%202%20Output/Dataset%202%20Output%20Score/Dataset%202%20Output.png">